Edward Olivares Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in the league.

-- The Dodgers' 4.49 team ERA ranks 21st among all league pitching staffs.
+- The Dodgers have a 4.50 team ERA that ranks 21st among all league pitching staffs.

-- The Dodgers rank 18th in baseball in home runs allowed (96 total, 1.2 per game).
+- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Urias gets the start for the Dodgers, his 11th of the season.
-He is 5-4 with a 4.39 ERA and 53 strikeouts in 55 1/3 innings pitched.
+- Gonsolin gets the start for the Dodgers, his 12th of the season.
+He is 4-2 with a 3.30 ERA and 46 strikeouts in 57 1/3 innings pitched.

-- In his last appearance on Thursday, May 18, the lefty threw three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.
+- The righty's last time out came on Sunday against the Houston Astros, when he tossed five innings, surrendering four earned runs while giving up five hits.

-- The 26-year-old has a 4.39 ERA and 8.6 strikeouts per nine innings across 10 games this season, while giving up a batting average of .250 to his opponents.
+- In 11 games this season, the 29-year-old has amassed a 3.30 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .177 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.